Patents

 Steps to find and request Australian patents:

 1. Search the AusPat database to find the full specification of the patent.
-Many but not all patents are on AusPat.
+Most twentieth and twenty-first century Australian patents are on AusPat, but some earlier twentieth-century patents may not appear on AusPat.

 2. If you cannot find the patent on AusPat, search the print or microfiche indexes to find the patent number and year, or ask a librarian for help.
 The State Library holds print and microfiche copies of Australian patents from 1904 up to 1999.
 A librarian can check AusPat or patent indexes to find the patent number and the year.